jpolina/MusicJam/README.md

 The purpose of this project is to create a prototype of a video conference app for music students and musicians.
 Music students can use this app to play music together virtually, and a metronome and audio recording feature is included in the app.
 This project is built on a video conferencing app from https://github.com/lucaslouca/video-conference-webrtc.
 Note: Whenever a new user joins the meeting, reload the page to show them.

-Winner of GTA Hacks Hackathon: Community theme [Devpost Link](https://devpost.com/software/musicjam)
+Winner of GTA Hacks Hackathon: Community theme, [Devpost Link](https://devpost.com/software/musicjam)

 ## What the app does